mmularski/ckad-exams/ckad-tasks/exam-1/task-03-persistent-volume/task/task-description.md

 ## Notes
 - Use hostPath as the storage backend for the PersistentVolume.
 - The Pod should write data to the persistent volume and remain in Running state.
-- The PersistentVolume and PersistentVolumeClaim must have the exact names and specifications listed above.
+- The PersistentVolume, PersistentVolumeClaim, and Pod must have the exact names and specifications listed above.
+- The file must be written to the exact path `/data/test.txt` with the exact content `persistent test`.